TCP Server

 Mesh Configuration

 Specify the path to the JSON file in meshConfigPath.
-For more details, refer to #mesh-she-ding.
+For more details, refer to TCP Server.

 TCP Server Configuration